mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/JTAS-02.md

 ## JUMP SPACE

 The central secret of interstellar travel is the concept of jump space.
-Without this method of travelling around intervening space, Travellers would be restricted by the universal speed limit of 300,000 kilometres per second; the stars would be beyond the reach of most intelligent species and even the limited travel that did take place would be slow and unprofitable.
+Without this method of travelling around intervening space, Travellers would be restricted by the universal speed limit of 300,000 kilometers per second; the stars would be beyond the reach of most intelligent species and even the limited travel that did take place would be slow and unprofitable.

 Jump space changes all of that.
 It allows travel at a velocity of up to six parsecs per week, making interstellar journeys of no more inconvenience than historical Terran sea cruises.